Graduate Student Awards

 Nominations for this award may be made by the advisor, a colleague or a fellow student and must include:

-1. a letter of nomination which includes i) a short statement of why the paper is significant and merits the Daicar-Bata prize, and ii) clearly identifies the contributions of the nominee to the paper
+• includes a short statement of why the paper is significant and merits the Daicar-Bata prize, and

-2. a reprint of the scientific paper that is the basis for the prize
+2. A reprint of the scientific paper that is the basis for the prize.

-3. a one-page resume of the nominee
+3. A one-page resume of the nominee.

-4. the nominated student should supply a one page explanation in the simplest terms of the content and main results of the nominated paper.
+4. The nominated student should supply a one-page explanation in the simplest terms of the content and main results of the nominated paper.

-The three top candidates for this prize will present their work during a Colloquium of the Fall semester, and the winner will be decided by a panel of DPA faculty.
+The three top candidates for this prize will present their work during a colloquium of the fall semester, and the winner will be decided by a panel of DPA faculty.

 • 2019 — Tyler Williamson for Periastron observations of TeV gamma-ray emissions from a binary system with a 50-year period, The American Astronomical Society, 867 (2018).